 David grew up in a farming area just outside of Gweru, a city in the Midlands of Zimbabwe.
 He began playing rugby as an 8 year old at Midlands Christian School.

-He toured with the Australian Schoolboys to the UK in December 2005 and on his return moved to Perth to join the Western Force for their inaugural 2006 season on an apprentice contract.
+He toured with the Australian Schoolboys rugby team to the UK in December 2005 and on his return moved to Perth to join the Western Force for their inaugural 2006 season on an apprentice contract.
 After initially being unable to play Super Rugby having not yet turned 18, he made his run-on debut for the Western Force in their last game of the season against the Sharks in Durban.

 In 2008 he captained the Australian U20s at the Junior World Championship and then later that year made his Wallaby debut against New Zealand in Hong Kong.
 In 2010 he was recognised by his peers for his efforts, being awarded the John Eales Medal.
 In 2011 he played in the Rugby World Cup, where the Wallabies finished third.